Toja-Ferreira/UACurriculumData/README.md

 # Program for Processing Curriculum Data

-This repository contains a program that processes curriculum data for multiple study programs, including Master Programs, Continuing Education (CE), and Microcredentials.
+This repository contains a program that processes curriculum data for multiple study programs, including Master Programs (MsC) , Especialization Courses (CE), and Microcredentials (μC).
 It also provides a web interface to visualize the data.

 ## Table of Contents